GSA/digitalgov.gov/content/posts/2015-04-24-sharing-the-essentials-of-animated-gifs-for-public-services.md

 ## Animated gifs should meet accessibility standards

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/04/pokemon-player.png" alt="Pokemon in a player" %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/04/pokemon-player.png" alt="Pokemon in a player" %}

 Victoria Wales of [USA.gov](http://www.usa.gov/) and [GobiernoUSA.gov](http://www.usa.gov/gobiernousa/) educates federal managers on the importance and the process of enhancing the accessibility of digital services for citizens with disabilities: animated gifs are no different and present their own unique challenges.